Pandas.Dataframe.groupby( by=None , axis=0 , level=None , as_index=True , sort=True , group_keys=True , squeeze=False)

 In filtration, we discard some groups, according to a group-wise computation that evaluates True or False.
 Some examples:

 - Discard data that belong to groups with only a few members

 - Filter out data based on the group sum or mean.

 Groupby function returns a groupby object which has an attribute groups that is a dictionary.
 Its keys are the elements of the column on which groupby function is applied that is all the groups and values are the corresponding rows from the original dataframe.

 So we can iterate over that dictionary and carry out the computation.
 In the example above we have calculated the average fare of men who traveled in a particular class.
 So we have filtered our data by applying a condition that we want to calculate the average fare prices of men only.

-Here we are grouping on a dataset with two columns.
+Here we are grouping on the dataset with two columns.

 Multi-index dataframe means that now we have 2 levels of the index.
 This dataframe contains pclass as level 1 index and survived as level 2 index.